In this lab you will learn about some of the commands

 Note that the first array member in the Matlab is t(1).
 In order to access a particular member of an array we use the index corresponding to that member.
 For instance, in array t the 3rd member is t(3).
 What is the value of t(3)?
 To find the answer simply type:

 As we discussed in class when you multiply two matrices, you have to be careful about the dimension.
-For instance, if a matrix A is of size x by 3, then it only can be multiplied by a matrix of size 3 by y .
-Note that x and y are arbitrary numbers and the only requirement is the two middle number to be the same.
+For instance, if a matrix A is of size n by 3, then it only can be multiplied by a matrix of size 3 by m .
+Note that n and m are arbitrary numbers and the only requirement is the two middle number to be the same.
 Thus, number of columns in the first matrix must be the same as number of rows in the second matrix.

 Suppose we want to multiply t by itself.
 You have already generated t as an array with one row and 9 columns.
 Thus, you have to write the t as a 9 row by 1 column to be able to multiply it by itself.
 Therefore, we need to transpose the second t.